Oral Hygiene Tips for Seniors

 • Darkened Teeth – The color of your teeth may become darker and more yellowish as you age.
 A Lifetime of stain-causing foods and beverages can cause this.
 Tooth darkening also exists because the enamel layer of your teeth becomes thinner as you age.

-• Root Decay – When the roots of your teeth become exposed due to decay causing acids, the tissues recede from the teeth, which causes the roots to be exposed as there is no enamel to protect them.
+• Root Decay – When the roots of your teeth become exposed due to decay-causing acids, the tissues recede from the teeth, which causes the roots to be exposed as there is no enamel to protect them.

 • Tooth Loss – Gum disease and tooth decay may lead to you losing your teeth.